UAV-Assisted Wireless Communications: An Experimental Analysis of A2G and G2A Channels: Introduction

+Comprehensive channel modeling and channel characteristic measurements are essential to ensure a reliable broadband wireless connection.
+Existing research has primarily focused on Air-to-Ground (A2G) channel modeling, and little attention has been given to critical parameters such as antenna orientation, the Effective Radiation Pattern (ERP) of the antenna system considering the influence of the UAV body, receiver altitude, and UAV heading.
+These parameters significantly impact wireless channel performance in various environments and altitudes.
+To address this gap, these parameters should be integrated into channel models and conduct real-world experimental measurements to validate their accuracy.
+Optimizing antenna orientation, considering receiver altitude, and accounting for UAV heading can improve signal strength and communication performance.\looseness=-1

-The main contribution of this paper is the experimental characterization of the A2G and G2A wireless channels in an obstacle-free, interference-free open environment.
-The characterization of the channel is performed at different distances and UAV headings within the context of the ResponDrone project \cite{9925792}.
-We analyze the Received Signal Strength Indicator (RSSI) and the TCP throughput between the user on the ground and the UAV for distances ranging from 50 m to 500 m, and considering different headings of the UAV.
+The main contribution of this paper is the experimental characterization of the A2G and Ground-to-Air (G2A) wireless channels in an open environment with no obstacles nor interference.
+The characterization of the channel is performed at different distances and UAV headings within the context of the H2020 ResponDrone\footnote{https://respondroneproject.com/} project~\cite{9925792}.
+We analyze the Received Signal Strength Indicator (RSSI) and the TCP throughput between a user on the ground and a UAV for distances ranging from 50~m to 500~m, and considering different headings of the UAV.
 Moreover, we provide a more accurate characterization of the channel model, when compared to deterministic models, such as Friis and two-ray.
-Finally, we also characterize the Effective Radiation Pattern (EDP) based on the UAV headings.
+Finally, we characterize the ERP of the antennas based on the headings of the UAV.\looseness=-1

 The remainder of this paper is organized as follows.
 The related work is presented in Section II.
-The system model is described in Section III.
-The methodology to model the experimental wireless channels is presented in Section IV.
-The experimental results are analyzed in Section V. Finally, Section VI draws conclusions and points out future work.
+The system setup is described in Section III.
+The field trial to model the experimental wireless channels is presented in Section IV.
+The experimental results are analyzed in Section V. Finally, Section VI draws conclusions and points out future work.\looseness=-1